loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 permalink: /doc/en/lb3/Migrating-to-3.0.html
 summary: How to migrate applications from LoopBack 2.x to 3.x.
 ---
-## Update dependencies in package.json
+## Update LoopBack version

+To move your app from LoopBack 2.x to 3.x, edit the `package.json` file, then install dependencies from npm.

+### Edit package.json

 Make the following changes to your app's `package.json` file:

 - Change the dependency on `loopback` to specify version 3.0.
 - Remove `loopback-datasource-juggler` from dependencies, since it is [now a regular dependency](3.0-Release-Notes.html#loopback-datasource-juggler-is-now-a-regular-dependency-of-loopback).
-- Depending on when you initially created your app, `strong-error-handler` may not be listed as a dependency; if so, add it.
+- Depending on when you initially created your app, `strong-error-handler` may not be listed as a dependency; if it isn't, add it.

 For example, change:

 ```
 "dependencies": {
   ...
-  "serve-favicon": "^2.0.1",
   "loopback-datasource-juggler": "^2.39.0",
   "loopback": "^2.22.0"
  },